-TOURNAMENT HOSTS: DO NOT USE THIS FORM.
-An order form for STATE SERIES TIES is provided in the Manual for Schools for each sport.
+TOURNAMENT MANAGERS: DO NOT USE THIS FORM.
+The order form for STATE SERIES TIES is provided in the Manual for Schools (manager section) for each sport.

+LLINOIS HIGH SCHOOL ASSOCIATIO

+The IHSA governs the equitable participation in interscholastic athletics and activities that enrich the educational experience.

+ADDITIONAL AWARDS ORDER FORM

-- Once this form is completed and returned to the IHSA, an invoice attached will be provided to the email provided. - ♦ Invoice must accompany payment!
-The awards company refers to the invoice to process IHSA approved orders. - Duplicate/Replacement Awards will only be shipped to the school. - ♦ Duplicate Awards Orders must be approved by the School's Official Representative - ♦ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.
+Once this form is completed and returned to the IHSA, an invoice attached will be provided to the email provided.

+Invoice must accompany payment!
+The awards company refers to the invoice to process awards orders.
+Duplicate/Replacement Awards will only be shipped to the school.

+Duplicate Awards Orders must be approved by the School's Official Representative

+Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.